Warehouse Robotics - The Ultimate Guide for 2024 - SEC Group

 Operational Disruption

 Introducing new technology into a warehouse environment can disrupt operations and require changes to existing processes.
 This can cause a temporary decline in productivity as employees adjust to the new system and learn how to work with the robots.
+Disruption can be reduced by paying attention to details, such as ensuring the user interface, the point of contact between human and machines, is easy to understand.

 Maintenance and Repair